Our mission

 The Holos Foundation is driven by a vision to help break the cycle of exploitation and trauma through holistic support.

 Modern slavery is a hidden crisis affecting tens of thousands in the UK alone.
-For survivors, escaping exploitation is just the beginning — many face complex challenges like ongoing criminal cases, language and cultural barriers, lack of autonomy, uncertainty, navigating complex social care and support systems, to name a few.
-Without means to financial independence, community or confidence to rebuild their lives, survivors face risk of further exploitation due to their inherently vulnerable situations. which can leave them at risk of being re-trafficked.
+For survivors, escaping exploitation is just the beginning.
+Many face complex challenges like ongoing criminal cases, language and cultural barriers, lack of autonomy, uncertainty, navigating complex social care and support systems, to name a few.
+Without means to financial independence, community or confidence to rebuild their lives, survivors face risk of further exploitation due to their inherently vulnerable situations. which can leave them at risk of being re-exploited.

 Our current reach is through our partnership with Holos Kombucha a social impact kombucha business that provides paid work placements to individuals who have experienced exploitation and trauma.